 The knitting feel: perception with the hands

-Anyone who has once had non-superwash yarn on the needles knows this little moment when the yarn almost responds.
-It catches slightly, is grippy – you consciously feel every stitch.
+Anyone who has ever had Non-Superwash yarn on the needles knows that little moment when the yarn almost responds.
+It catches slightly, is tactile – you consciously feel every stitch.
 The result is a fabric with character and depth.

 Superwash, on the other hand, glides through the fingers like a silky-clear promise.
-Stitches flow, knitting goes quickly by hand.
-The knit falls softer, often more fluid – perfect for scarves, shawls, and delicate pieces.
+Stitches flow, knitting goes quickly.
+The fabric drapes softer, often more fluidly – perfect for scarves, shawls, and delicate pieces.

 Both can be incredibly satisfying.
 It depends on how you want to knit, not just what.